atomist/sdm/README.md

 ## Get your Software Delivery Machine

-If the Atomist bot is in your Slack team, type `@atomist create sdm` to have Atomist create a personalized version of this repository for you.
+If the Atomist bot is in your Slack team, type `@atomist create sdm` to have Atomist create a personalized SDM using this project.
+You could also choose to clone the `sample-sdm` project.

-You can fork and clone this repository.

 ## Run Locally

 This is an Atomist automation client.
 See [run an automation client](https://github.com/atomist/welcome/blob/master/runClient.md) for instructions on how to set up your environment and run it under Node.js.

-See [integrations](#Integrations) for additional prerequisites according to the projects you're building.
+See [set up](./docs/Setup.md) for additional prerequisites according to the projects you're building.

 The client logs to the console so you can see it go.
 Once it runs, here are some things to do: